SKINCARE TIPS FOR MEN WHO SHAVE

 But there are some activities that are bad for our skin that are difficult to avoid, and if you’ve resisted growing a beard all these years—or recently shaved one off!—shaving is at the top of that list.
 Shaving—especially daily shaving—can be a routine that damages our skin, instead of invigorating it and making it stronger and more supple.

 So, to help guide your daily skincare routine, here are a few simple, quick, and easy tips to make sure you’re fortifying your skin with your daily shave, instead of harming it.

-There’s a rumor we’ve all heard—and it’s not clear where it started—that if you want a really close shave, you should shave against the grain of your facial hair.
+There’s a rumour we’ve all heard—and it’s not clear where it started—that if you want a really close shave, you should shave against the grain of your facial hair.